pauloces4991/puno-carbon-stock-rs/README.md

 If you use this pipeline, please cite the associated manuscript (in review):

-> Calla Chambi, P.C. & Calla Bernedo, C. "Potencial de carbono en bofedales, pajonales y queñuales de Puno (Perú) con enfoque en 2024-2025."
-Ecosistemas (AEET). *Under review.*
+> Calla Chambi, P.C. & Calla Bernedo, C. "Valorización del stock de carbono en ecosistemas altoandinos de Puno (Perú) a partir de imágenes Sentinel-2 (2024–2025)" Ecosistemas (AEET). *Under review.*

 This project is licensed under the MIT License — see the `LICENSE` file for details.